zeybera/webprogramming/Lecture01/Readme.md

 _class : lead
 -->

-# Introduction to JavaScript & Developer Tools
+# Introduction to JavaScript, Developer Tools & DOM

-JavaScript basics, introduction to Developer Tools, and creating an interactive Memory Game.
+JavaScript basics, introduction to Developer Tools, using the Document Object Model (DOM) and creating an interactive Memory Game.

 ---